Tampa Divorce Attorney

 As a rule of thumb, the more aggressive the divorce case, the more your divorce attorney will charge you.
 Fortunately, Florida law allows spouses to make their ex-spouse pay their divorce lawyer's fees.

 Neither the parties involved, nor the court, can waive any of these divorce requirements.

-For Skilled & Compassionate Legal Services, Contact Our Office Today
+For Skilled & Compassionate Legal Services, Contact Our Family Law Office in the Tampa Bay Area Today

 Our firm acknowledges clients concerns about paying for an attorney.
 We keep hourly fees reasonable for the average suburban family.